 |

 NO KAI

-provides opportunities for camaraderie and the enjoyment of the
+opportunities for camaraderie and the enjoyment of the culture of

-culture of tea among younger practitioners of the Way of Tea.
+tea among younger practitioners of the Way of Tea.
+Chayu no Kai

-Chayu no Kai membership is open to all Urasenke Association members,
+membership is open to all Urasenke Association members, Foundation

-Foundation members, and others interested in the Urasenke Tradition
+members, and others interested in the Urasenke Tradition of Tea.

-of Tea.
-Friends of Tea events include a monthly kagetsu class
+The group's events include a monthly kagetsu class [10:00 am the

-[10:00 am the fourth Sunday of the month], in addition to various
+fourth Sunday of the month], in addition to various workshops, tea

-workshops, tea gatherings, and full tea gatherings [chaji] throughout
+gatherings, and full tea gatherings [chaji] throughout the year.

-the year.
-While membership in the Chayu no kai group is not limited
+While membership in the Chayu no Kai group is not limited to persons

-to persons studying the Way of Tea, participation in the monthly
+studying the Way of Tea, participation in the monthly kagetsu classes

-kagetsu classes does require a knowledge of the basic procedures
+does require a knowledge of the basic procedures of making tea.

+|